wanghaisheng/Online-Fashion-Subscription-Box/README.md

 - Multi-package setup and dev scripts for an automated dev experiance

-## Useful for
-- Developers with basic knowledge on React exploring advance React projects
-- Developers learning React Native
-- Exploring GraphQL
-- Scalable project structure and code
-- Starter application for Mobile and Web along with SSR
-- Multi-package scripts
-- Sample project with combination of all above

 ## Screenshots and GIFs
 Click on image to view fullscreen and zoom